-3.3 Demographic Change and School Enrolment in Zhaojue, Sichuan Province
+8.3.3 Demographic Change and School Enrolment in Zhaojue, Sichuan Province

 But as an ethnic minority area, the one child policy is not applicable in Zhaojue.
 Yi nationality family can have 2 or three children.
 The number of school age children has been growing.
-See table below.
+See Table 8.1.